lilyball/textmate-bundles/Review/Bundles/R Console (Rdaemon).tmbundle/Support/lib/help.markdown

 -    __Package Manager__

       Shows a window with all installed R packages.
-With the help of the check boxes one can load or detach packages. "?" will open the help page for the chosen package.
+With the help of the check boxes one can load or detach packages.
+If one clicks at an item the help page for the chosen package will be displayed.

 ## Graphics
 <button>&#x2325;&#x2318;G</button>